SAP-samples/abap-cheat-sheets/08_EML_ABAP_for_RAP.md

 ### GET PERMISSIONS: Retrieving Information about RAP BO Permissions

-- Permissions of RAP BOs cover multiple aspects such as global and instance authorization, or global, instance and static feature control
-- You can retrieve information about the permissions using ABAP EML `GET PERMISSIONS` statements.
-- Find more information [here](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/ABAPGET_PERMISSIONS.html) and in the subtopics.
-- As is the case with other ABAP EML statements, multiple (optional) additions and syntax variants are available for `GET PERMISSIONS`.
-- The example code snippet uses the short form of `GET PERMISSIONS`.
-It specifies an [only clause](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/ABAPGET_PERMISSIONS_ONLY_CLAUSE.html).
-The `ONLY GLOBAL` addition means that the result of the information retrieval includes only the global authorization, global and static feature control.

 - RAP BO permissions cover aspects such as global and instance authorization, or global, instance, and static feature control.
-- Use ABAP EML `GET PERMISSIONS` statements to retrieve information about these permissions.
+- Using ABAP EML `GET PERMISSIONS` statements, you can retrieve information about these permissions.
-- Find more information [here](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/ABAPGET_PERMISSIONS.html) and in the related subtopics.
-- Like other ABAP EML statements, `GET PERMISSIONS` offers multiple (optional) additions and syntax variants.
+- Like other ABAP EML statements, `GET PERMISSIONS` offers multiple (optional) additions and syntax variants. - Find more information [here](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/ABAPGET_PERMISSIONS.html) and in the subtopics.
 - The example code snippet uses the short form of `GET PERMISSIONS`, specifying an [only clause](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/ABAPGET_PERMISSIONS_ONLY_CLAUSE.html).
 The `ONLY GLOBAL` addition ensures the result includes only global authorization, global and static feature control.
+- Unlike many other ABAP EML statements, the `GET PERMISSIONS` example statement works with a data object having a structured BDEF derived type (after `REQUEST`), not a tabular BDEF derived type.

 ```abap
 DATA request TYPE STRUCTURE FOR PERMISSIONS REQUEST zdemo_abap_rap_ro_m.